AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

    You can also have multiple Workday connections synced to your Learning Manager account.

-In the overview page, you can specify the&nbsp;Connection Name for your integration.
+In the overview page, you can specify the Connection Name for your integration.
 Choose what action you want to take from the following options:

 * Import Internal Users
 * Export User Skills - Configure a Schedule